tomjnunez/task_manager_redux/README.md

 In order to follow MVC conventions, we're going to create this file in our `app/models` directory.
 Let's create our new model using `touch app/models/task.rb`

-In that file, create a `#new` method that returns a new Task object.
+In that file, create an `#initialize` method that will be called when a new Task instance is created.

 ```ruby
 class Task